wonseokroh/TransFusion/README.md

 **Benchmark Evaluation and Training**

-Please refer to [data_preparation.md](docs/getting_started.md) to prepare the data.
+Please refer to [data_preparation.md](docs/data_preparation.md) to prepare the data.
 Then follow the instruction there to train our model.
 All detection configurations are included in [configs](configs/).

+Note that if you a the newer version of mmdet3d to prepare the meta file for nuScenes and then train/eval the TransFusion, it will have a wrong mAOE and mASE because mmdet3d has a [coordinate system refactoring](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/en/compatibility.md#coordinate-system-refactoring) which affect the definitation of yaw angle and object size (`l, w`).

 ## Acknowlegement